NFHS releases guidance for resumption of high school athletics

-HUNTINGTON — As it turns out, Wednesday wasn’t just a busy day for the NCAA.

-On Wednesday morning, the National Federation of State High School Associations released a document labeled “Guidance for Opening Up High School Athletics and Activities” to help all of its 51 state associations in the process of bringing back sports in time for the 2020-21 year.
+HUNTINGTON — The National Federation of State High School Associations last week released a document labeled “Guidance for Opening Up High School Athletics and Activities” to help all of its 51 state associations in the process of bringing back sports in time for the 2020-21 year.

 NFHS’s Sports Medicine Advisory Committee pointed out in its release that the resumption of athletics is a vital aspect for all young student-athletes.